yowainwright/yowainwright.github.io/src/pages/2016-07-24-device-scrolling.md

 - code
 ---

-Although navigations stuck to the top of browser windows are sometimes scrutinized, their relavance on webpages cannot easily be overlooked.
+Although navigations stuck to the top of browser windows are sometimes scrutinized, their relevance on webpages cannot easily be overlooked.
 Recently, I was challenged to make some sticky items that were fairly complex so I decided to write a plugin that would work for me & my use cases called [Sticky Bits](https://github.com/yowainwright/sticky-bits).
 {: .first-paragraph}

 > `*position: fixed` is a css rule for sticky navigation which positions `html elements` at a fixed point on the page.

-Sticky Navigation in my purview became more relavant with an implemenation of [scrollspy](http://v4-alpha.getbootstrap.com/components/scrollspy/) by bootstrap years ago.
+Sticky Navigation in my purview became more relevant with an implementation of [scrollspy](http://v4-alpha.getbootstrap.com/components/scrollspy/) by bootstrap years ago.
 It seemed that providing users with visual queues became expected by users or by companies to provide location & extra navigation to users on webpages. `Triggers` that set a navigation's position to stick & change vary throughout many web experiences so I'm only going to focus on a few things that I've seen.

 ### Browser sticky navigation
 {: #device-fixed-position }